You might forgive marketing people for forgetting this, but as a sales person you know that nothing happens until the lead starts talking to you.

 What do you do then?

-The disengaged lead already knows about you.
+This specially hurts because the disengaged lead already knows about you.
 They already find your message relevant, or else they wouldn’t have engaged with you in the first place.
 Obviously you found a way to reach them too.

 But now they’re no longer responding to anything you do.